Momentum Calculator

 Enter any two values (momentum, mass, velocity) and the calculator will compute the third.

-Momentum Calculator Calculator that can solve for momentum (p), mass (m), or velocity (v) depending on which two values are provided.
+Momentum Calculator: A calculator that can solve for momentum (p), mass (m), or velocity (v), depending on which two values are provided.

 The formula is: